iiasa/message-ix-models/doc/global/source/message_globiom/energy/resource/fossilfuel.rst

 Fossil Fuel Reserves and Resources
 ====================================
-The availability and costs of fossil fuels influences the future direction of the energy system, and therewith future mitigation challenges.
-Understanding the variations in fossil fuel availability and the underlying extraction cost assumptions across the SSPs is hence useful.
-Our fossil energy resource assumptions are derived from various sources
+The availability and costs of fossil fuels influences the future development of the energy system, and therewith future mitigation challenges.
+Understanding the variations in fossil fuel availability and the underlying extraction cost assumptions across the SSPs is hence important.
+Our fossil energy resource assumptions in MESSAGE are derived from various sources
 (Rogner, 1997 :cite:`rogner_assessment_1997`; Riahi et al., 2012 :cite:`riahi_chapter_2012`) and are aligned with the storylines of the individual SSPs.
 While the physical resource base is identical across the SSPs, considerable differences are assumed regarding the technical and economic availability of overall resources, for example, of unconventional oil and gas.
 What ultimately determines the attractiveness of a particular type of resource is not just the cost at which it can be brought to the surface, but the cost at which it can be used to provide energy services.
 Assumptions on fossil